 Ok, so technically this isn’t Uluru.
 But we still highly recommend Kings Canyon.
 Situated three and a half hours east of Uluru, the soaring sandstone walls are well worth a visit on your visit to the Red Centre.
 The Kings Canyon Rim Walk is a superb hike, boasting stunning views of the surrounding landscape.
 For a real treat get to the canyon for sunrise and watch this dramatic landscape come to life.
 Chat to one of our friendly Travel Experts to include Kings Canyon in your Australia holiday itinerary.

-The best time to visit Uluru, and most of the red centre, is between May and September.
+The most popular time to visit Uluru, and most of the Red Centre, is between May and September.
 During this time the weather will be favourable – ranging from around 20 degrees centigrade to 30 degrees centigrade with minimal rain.
 Although, overnight temperatures can be very cold, so make sure you pack enough clothes!
 Between August and September are great months to see wildflowers.

 The easiest way to get to Uluru is to fly to the nearby airport of Ayers Rock/Connellan which is served by most of the major airports.
 Alternatively you could take a road trip to the destination through the outback.
 If you are feeling luxurious why not take The Ghan – which runs from Darwin to Adelaide.